figure002/bioden/README.rst

     pip install -r requirements.txt

-Windows users first need to install PyGObject_.
+Windows users can install the PyGObject_ Windows installer with Gtk3 support.
 Then use ``pip`` as described above to install the remaining dependencies.
+Note that this step is not needed if you have the Windows installer for BioDen, which comes bundeled with the requirements.

 Installation